cuthbertLab/music21/music21/doc/html/_sources/moduleStream.txt

 **getElementBeforeOffset()**

-    Get element before a provided offset TODO: write this
+    Get element before a provided offset

 **getElementBeforeElement()**

-    given an element, get the element before TODO: write this
+    given an element, get the element before

 **getElementAtOrBefore()**

     Given an offset, find the element at this offset, or with the offset less than and nearest to.
 Return one element or None if no elements are at or preceded by this offset.
-TODO: include sort order for concurrent matches?

     >>> a = Stream()
     >>> x = music21.Music21Object()